Colin Barr is visiting the Keough-Naughton Institute from the University of Aberdeen, where he is Senior Lecturer in Modern Irish History.

 Dr. Barr’s many articles and books include Paul Cullen, John Henry Newman, and the Catholic University of Ireland, 1845-65 (2003); The European Culture Wars in Ireland: The Callan Schools Affair, 1868-1881 (2010); Nation/Nazione: Irish Nationalism and the Italian Risorgimento (edited with Michele Finelli and Anne O’Connor)(2014); and Religion and Greater Ireland: Christianity and Irish Global Networks, 1750-1950 (edited with Hilary M. Carey)(2015).

-His fifth and newest book, Ireland's Empire: The Roman Catholic Church in the English-Speaking World, 1829-1914, was published by Cambridge University Press in January of this year and has met with widespread acclaim.
+His fifth and newest book, Ireland's Empire: The Roman Catholic Church in the English-Speaking World, 1829-1914, was published by Cambridge University Press in 2020 and has met with widespread acclaim.

-Dr. Barr began this year’s visit with an excellent portal to Notre Dame: teaching an undergraduate, in-person course on “The Troubles.”
+In addition to his research, Dr. Barr is teaching an undergraduate course on “The Troubles.”
 The students are first examining the origins of the division of the island of Ireland into north and south in the early 1920s and then turning their attention to the heart of the class: the period in Irish history beginning in the late 1960s and through the signing of the Belfast-Good Friday Agreement of 1998.
 In between, they will explore through readings, films, and discussion the Irish civil rights movement, the events of Bloody Sunday, the hunger strikes, and the long road to peace.

 He regularly appears on the CTV News Channel (Canada) as a commentator on British, Irish, and European politics, and has been a guest on BBC Radio 4 “Today,” BBC Radio Scotland “Drive Time,” BBC Radio West Midlands, and CKR Radio in Ireland.